gitlzzz/ATLAS/README.md

 - The steps required to set up the active learning loop with the simplest AiiDA configuration are the following:
   1. Set up an aiida profile and database with `verdi presto`.
-  2. Create the AiiDA computer and code entries for MatDBForge and aiida-vasp.
+  2. Create the AiiDA computer and code entries for ATLAS and aiida-vasp.
   3. Add the potential datasets for aiida-vasp ([information here](https://aiida-vasp.readthedocs.io/en/latest/getting_started/potentials.html)).

 ## Usage